Skip to main content

 • Category 2 – Environment : Climate change, pollution, water and marine resources, biodiversity and ecosystems, resource use and circular economy.

-• Category 3 – Social : Own workers, workers in the value chain, affected communities, consumers and end users.
+• Category 3 – Social : Self-employed workers, employees in the value chain, affected municipalities, consumers and end users.

 • Category 4 – Governance : Business business.

-Reporting of the “cross-cutting” standards as well as the ESRS E1 “Climate Change” and ESRS S1 “Own Workforce” is mandatory for all companies.
-All other standards must be reported if they are considered relevant for the company.
+Reporting on the cross-cutting standards, as well as ESRS E1 "Climate Change" and ESRS S1 "Own Workforce," is mandatory for all companies.
+All other standards must be reported if they are considered relevant to the company.

 Sustainability policy

-Companies must outline specific policies related to a range of sustainability issues - environmental protection, employee treatment, corporate and corporate diversity, social responsibility, human rights, anti-corruption and anti-bribery - and describe the company's internal approach to tracking and enforcing these policies.
+Companies must outline specific policies regarding a range of sustainability issues – environmental protection, treatment of employees, corporate and company diversity, social responsibility, human rights, anti-corruption and anti-bribery – and describe the company's internal procedures for monitoring and enforcing these policies.

 Sustainability goals

-Companies must develop and report their sustainability goals, progress towards their goals and how these goals relate to a transition to a sustainable economy in general and to achieving net-zero emissions by 2050 in particular (such as the existing EU laws are established).
+Companies must develop and report on their sustainability targets, progress towards achieving their targets and how these targets align with a transition to a sustainable economy in general and with achieving net-zero emissions by 2050 in particular (as stipulated by existing EU legislation).

 Value and supply chains